 THANK YOU, VETERANS!
-MCO, MDOC HONORS THIS WEEK THOSE WHO HAVE SERVED OUR COUNTRY and military members this week.
-To all corrections staff who had a hand in recognizing veterans this week, we thank you!
+MCO, MDOC HONORS THIS WEEK THOSE WHO HAVE SERVED OUR COUNTRY

 Saturday, Nov.
 11 is Veteran's Day, and MCO would like to take this opportunity to say thank you to all veterans and men and women currently serving in our armed forces.
 Your sacrifice doesn't go unnoticed.